bigbrozer/awesomeness/docs/lists/utilities.md

 * * *

+## Build Systems

+- [ninja](https://github.com/ninja-build/ninja) — A small build system with a focus on speed.

 ## Development

 - [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) — A repository of development container definitions for the VS Code Remote - Containers extension.